mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 - **Facility** – A curated, share-based vault that keeps depositor funds in yield strategies and bids on the RFQ with that TVL.
 - **Curator** – The party that creates and curates a facility and runs the  strategy.
-- **Venue** – An external Stellar DeFi protocol a facility deploys capital into (e.g. a lending market or a vaults product).
+- **Venue** – An external Stellar DeFi protocol that a facility deploys capital into (e.g. a lending market or a vaults product).
 - **Adapter** – A thin contract giving a facility a uniform interface over one external venue, so capital can be deployed and pulled without venue-specific code.
-- **Haircut** – The discount a bidder pays below redemption value, i.e. the spread for providing instant liquidity.
+- **Haircut** – The discount a bidder asks for to provide instant liquidity.
-- **NAV / share** – Net asset value of a facility and the unit of depositor ownership; share price = NAV / shares outstanding.
+- **NAV / share** – Net Asset Value of a facility and the unit of depositor ownership; share price = NAV / shares outstanding.
 - **Base assets** – The assets a facility deposits and pays out in (typically a stablecoin, e.g. USDC).
 - **Liquidation** – Forced sale of RWA collateral on a connected lending venue when a position becomes unhealthy; a primary source of RFQ flow.
-- **Soroban** – Stellar's smart-contract platform.
+- **Soroban** – Stellar's smart contract platform.
 - **SEP-41** – Stellar's standard token interface (`approve`, `transfer_from`,
   `balance`).
 - **SEP-53** – Stellar's message-signing standard; the analogue of EVM's EIP-712.